drupalcommerce/commerce/README.md

 1. Install the latest -dev version of Drupal 8.
 2. Install the latest -dev versions of devel* and composer_manager.
+3. Enable Commerce (but not any of the submodules!)
-3. Go to your sites/default/files/composer directory and run `composer install`.
+4. Go to your sites/default/files/composer directory and run `composer install`.

    This will download the required libraries into your sites/all/vendor directory.
-4. Enable commerce and its submodules.
+4. Enable the Commerce submodules.
 Use the admin/modules page, Drush won't work currently**.

 Notes:
 - Devel is currently not optional because of a core bug: https://www.drupal.org/node/2315801